 3. Deferred examinations for all UTSC courses are held as follows:

 - Exams deferred from the June Summer session are held in the immediately following August final examination period, or the study period that precedes it;

-- Exams deferred from the Winter session are held in the immediately following Summer session August final examination period, or the study period that precedes it.
+- Exams deferred from the Winter session are held in the immediately following Summer session in the August final examination period, or the study period that precedes it.

-5. Students writing deferred examinations may not exceed a credit load of 2.5 credits in the session leading up to the deferred examinations.
+5. Students writing deferred examinations are strongly advised not to exceed a credit load of 2.5 credits in the session leading up to the deferred examinations.

 6. Students are given only one opportunity to sit a deferred exam and are expected to be available for the entire deferred examination period.

 7. Students who miss a deferred examination will receive a mark of zero for the examination.
 Only under exceptional circumstances (e.g., hospitalization or severe personal emergency), which are supported by strong and compelling evidence, will a petition for a second deferral of the examination be considered.
 After a third missed deferred exam, students will not be permitted to write the exam and may receive a WDR for the course.